archonic/limestone/README.md

 * A [Stripe](https://dashboard.stripe.com/register) account and a [Stripe API Key](https://stripe.com/docs/keys).

 ### Test
 * [Codeship](https://codeship.com/) files are in place - just create an account and integrate with your repo.
+You will need to create your [codeship.aes file](https://documentation.codeship.com/pro/builds-and-configuration/environment-variables/#downloading-your-aes-key), [install jet](https://documentation.codeship.com/pro/jet-cli/installation/) and run `jet encrypt .env .env.encrypted`.
 * [CircleCI](https://circleci.com/) files are in place - just create an account and integrate with your repo.
+* You could also just run test locally with `docker-compose run web rspec` or `docker-compose exec web rspec` if you've already run `docker-compose up`.

 ### Production
 * A cloud storage account compatible with ActiveStorage (AWS S3 is the default).